← Back to Articles

 6. Pre-Transition Warnings

-The strategy: Give warning before demanding transition.
+The strategy: Give advance notice before demanding transitions.

 Examples:

-• "In 5 minutes, we're leaving.
+• "In five minutes, we're leaving.
 Start wrapping up."

-• Use visual countdown (Time Timer)
+• Use visual countdown

 The Long-Term Fixes

-1. Optimize Sleep (Critical Foundation)
+1. Optimize Sleep (SMR Training)

 Why ADHD disrupts sleep: